parryc/thevoid/templates/leflan/language_yucatec-maya.md

 - mixtu'ux: nowhere
 - mina'an: there is nothing / I have nothing, etc.

+Simple negation with _ma'_ requires the _-i'_ sentence/clausal suffix on the last word being negated, unless there is already a suffix on the word.

+For example: _Ma' ke'elen_ doesn't have _-i'_ because `ke'el:cold` already has the suffixal pronoun `-en:1SG`. _Ma' ke'eli'_ does require the _-i'_ suffix, since there is no other suffix on _ke'el_.
+This is only applicable to very simple sentences.
+In the case of longer sentences, where the negation is only a single clause in the sentence, _-i'_ would be required, regardless.
+You can see that in the beginning of the sentence _Ma' wi'ijeni' táan in janal le ka'aj luk'en tin wotoche'_.

+--EX--
+Ma' wi'ijeni' ts'o'ok in janal.
+I'm not hungry, I finished eating.
+--ENDEX--

 ## Clausal Suffixes

 e'
 : Clausal terminator.
 It is affixed to the last word in a clause to indicate that it is complete. <ex>_In na'e' ki'ichpam_ ⧸ My mom is pretty</ex>.

 i'
 : Sentence terminator.
 Andrade (§3.7) notes that sentences almost invariably end with `-i'` when the final "construction" of the stentence requires a suffixal pronoun.
+This will dominate other suffixal particles – i.e. in cases where there could be multiple, _-i'_ will be used.

 ## Common Structures